Estimated reading time: 4 minutes

 … and sometimes they’re pale?

-These two examples are both from the same trees, in different years.
-So, what’s the difference (and it’s not a filter)?
+These two examples (above and below) are both from the same trees, in different years.
+So, what’s the difference (and no, it’s not a filter)?

 There are a few factors that determine the final colour of your apples.
 The main one is the weather, but maybe not in the way that you think.